espressif/esp-idf/docs/en/hw-reference/esp32/get-started-pico-devkitm-2.rst

 Description of Components
 -----------------------------

 The following figure and the table below describe the key components, interfaces, and controls of the ESP32-PICO-DevKitM-2 board.
+We take the board with a ESP32-PICO-MINI-02 module as an example in the following sections.

 .. figure:: ../../../_static/esp32-pico-devkitm-2-layout-front.png
     :align: center